flagbit/shopware6-twitter/README.md

 `bin/console plugin:refresh && bin/console plugin:list`

 If the plugin is known, install and activate the plugin
-`bin/console plugin:install --activate --clearCache PluginTwitter`
+`bin/console plugin:install FlagbitTwitter --activate --clearCache`

 Build a new fresh administration with all the updated js
 `php psh.phar administration:build`